-With respect to finances there is a separation of duties when it comes to handling of finances; records are regularly updated to indicate who has signing authority over which budget lines and this documentation is signed off by the Superintendent.
+With respect to finances there is a separation of duties when it comes to handling of finances; records are regularly updated to indicate who has signing authority over which budget lines and amounts and this documentation is signed off by the Superintendent.
 Credit card expenditures are reconciled by the card holder and co-signed by their supervisor.
 All financial information is tracked by the staff in budget and accounting, and statements are produced using generally accepted accounting principles.
 Up until the amalgamation, auditors visited each district and a statement was presented at a public meeting of DEC.
 Financials are not audited.

 The District is not unnecessarily exposed to claims of liability, costs or damages - for example the cafeteria providers must have their own liability insurance.
 Those preparing foods in schools have regulations from the Dept. of Health that must be followed.
 We have staff trained in first aid in each of our schools as per Work Safe Health and Safety guidelines and all drivers and custodians have the training.
 Our goal is to ensure all Physical Education teachers have up to date certification.
-Larger schools have Health & Safety Committees and over the last three years we have held the 3-day training for committee members (spring).
+In very small schools with no regular physical education specialist, it may be a teacher.
+Larger schools (over 20 employees) have Health & Safety Committees and over the last three years we have held the 3-day training for committee members (spring).
+This is on-going and can be a challenge with the supply teacher situation.
 We had District staff participate in the Supervisor training.